-My Tbilisi Airport guide includes the most up-to-date information about getting to Tbilisi from the airport, buying a sim card at the airport, airport hotels, and other essential info.
+My Tbilisi Airport guide includes up-to-date information about getting from the airport to Tbilisi city, buying a sim card, hiring a car, airport hotels, and other essential info.

 Most people who travel to the Caucasus start and finish their itinerary in Georgia.
 While most budget flights land in Kutaisi, other airlines including Emirates, Qatar, Turkish Airlines, Lufthansa and KLM fly into Tbilisi, the capital city.